 - Unexplained changes to a will or power of attorney

 - A caregiver, friend or relative that keeps trying to isolate the senior from others

 Who Can Help?

 At Idaho Estate Planning, we understand the challenges faced by elder Americans and their families.
-Mark Wight is a member of the National Academy of Elder Law Attorneys and the Academy of VA Pension Planners.
-We have resources throughout the Treasure Valley, experts in the field of Elder Care & Planning.
-We have the experience and expertise to help you maintain your options and protect yourself as well as your loved ones now and into the future.
+Mark Wight, the founder and president of Idaho Estate Planning, is a member of the National Academy of Elder Law Attorneys and the Academy of VA Pension Planners.
+Our Idaho Estate Planning team has the experience and expertise to help you maintain your options and protect yourself as well as your loved ones now and in the future.
 Remember, good planning is no accident.